nuwave/lighthouse/docs/master/api-reference/directives.md

 }
 ```

-If the name of the relationship on the Eloquent model is different than the field name,
+If the name of the relationship on the Eloquent model differs from the field name,
 you can override it by setting `relation`.

 ```graphql